L96Expanded/D-D-Initiative/README.md

-## 🤖 GitHub Copilot Instructions

-This project is designed to work seamlessly with GitHub Copilot in VS Code.

-### How to Use Copilot
-- Ensure you have the **GitHub Copilot** extension installed in VS Code.
-- Use natural language comments or prompts to generate code, refactor, or get suggestions.
-- Copilot will assist with:
-   - React/TypeScript components
-   - FastAPI backend endpoints
-   - SQLAlchemy models and migrations
-   - Docker and infrastructure files
-   - CSS and glassmorphism design
-- For best results, keep your prompts clear and specific.

-### Example Prompts
-- "Create a FastAPI router for encounters with CRUD endpoints."
-- "Generate a React modal component for editing creatures."
-- "Add JWT authentication to the backend."

-For more info, see [GitHub Copilot documentation](https://docs.github.com/en/copilot).
 # 🎲 D&D Initiative Tracker

 A modern, full-stack web application for tracking D&D encounters with a beautiful glassmorphism design.
 Built with React, FastAPI, and PostgreSQL.